multikernel/kernelscript/README.md

 **Milestone 4.1: Expression Evaluation ✅ COMPLETED**
 This milestone implements a complete expression evaluator capable of executing KernelScript expressions with proper operator precedence, built-in function support, and comprehensive value system.

+**Milestone 4.2: Intermediate Representation ✅ COMPLETED**
+This milestone implements a comprehensive IR system that serves as the foundation for code generation, providing eBPF-specific optimizations, safety analysis, and multi-target support.

 ### Deliverables Completed

 **Milestone 1.1:**